zestones/Binance-Data-Exporter/README.md

 >
 > - If you don't specify a start time for your request, it will use the earliest available data for the requested time interval.
 > - If the end-time is not specified the date of the day will be choosed by default.
+> - If you dont provide parameters, the script will use the default values specified.
 ### Examples

 To retrieve data for ETHUSDT from 2018-01-15 to 2018-01-16 with an interval of 1 hour, a limit of 10, and export the data to `./data/eth_usdt/`, use the following command: